nismod/irv-jamaica/frontend/docs/structure.md

 - `src/`
   - `config/` - contains the configuration and code related to the various datasets and visualisation layers, as well as other pieces of configuration.
-    - `data-layers/` - config for individual data layers.
-There should be a folder here for each entry in `config/view-layers.ts`
-      - `assets/` - common functionality for "vector assets" - vector feature layers that can have damages data visualised on them.
     - `basemaps.ts` - configuration of basemap styles.
     - `interaction-groups.ts` - configuration of all the interaction groups
       available in the app.